material-motion/material-motion/roadmap/README.md

 The ambition for Material Motion is large, meaning there are many independent initiatives to be taken. **The Core Team will communicate its primary focus via this roadmap**.
 We'll also define open-ended roads that we hope the community will be interested in exploring as well.

-We work on three separate platforms
+We work on three separate platforms.

 ## Core team roadmap